 It’s my mission to keep my son occupied for at least 20 minutes each morning so I can breeze through getting breakfast put away, cleaning up the kitchen, and getting the day started on the right foot (and maybe even drinking warm coffee).
-He has been really into puzzles and color matching games, and he is a boy who absolutely LOVES all things wheels.
-I put together this easy peasy color matching activity wheel “puzzle” and it keeps him occupied for a good chunk of time.
-The best part is it’s a low prep setup!
+He has been really into puzzles and color matching games; he is a boy who absolutely LOVES all things wheels.
+I put together this easy peasy color matching activity wheel “puzzle” that keeps him occupied for a good chunk of time.
+The best part is, it’s a low prep setup!

 Pouch Cap Wheels

 If you know me, then you know I love pouch caps, and we have a huge collection around the house.
 I use these for sensory bins, counting activities, and even crafts.
 So it’s no wonder that I decided to use them as the perfect wheels for my puzzle activity.

 For this color matching activity you’ll only need 8 pouch caps all together!
 Two green, two blue, two red, and two yellow.
 You can collect these from a child’s baby food pouches or even applesauce.

 Color Matching Board

 You can grab this free puzzle board here, and print it out.
 It is the perfect size in order to put the wheels on the car.

 I recently purchased a laminator and it has been such a game changer!
 I have been laminating anything and everything around my house.
 It’s been really great so we can continue to reuse worksheets and puzzles.
 You can write directly on the laminated pages with expo markers and then wipe it right off!

 I have especially loved having this homemade puzzle laminated, so no matter if we chew on it (yep that happened), spill water on it (that happened too), it isn’t ruined and holds it’s shape.
 A laminator is super inexpensive and can be used for so many different things!
 No laminator?
 No problem, you can still print out this activity and let your toddler go wild.